 Stock replenishment plays a strategically critical role in minimising the time lag that increasingly demanding consumers need to wait for the products they want.

-- Buying items because a supplier offers a discounted price when buying more
+- Buying items because a supplier offers a discounted price based on quantity.

 - Delegating buying decisions to Store Managers without arming them with the right knowledge and tools.

 Manually managing stock replenishment across multiple stores and locations can be time-consuming and resource-intensive, making the likelihood of errors extremely high.
 And if you’re wanting to expand stores or channels, that only adds the need for extra resources to manage inventory and replenishment.

 It’s simply not a scalable system for growth.
 But there’s another way.

 Automating your stock replenishment based on data

 Stock reorder levels should be based on real-world data that factors in how much has been sold historically, which is why a retailer needs to implement an intelligent reordering process that automatically creates purchase orders for you.
 Automated stock replenishment solutions like Retail Express’ means you can expand your inventory, channels and business without needing to factor in extra resources for what was once a manual task.

 With automated stock replenishment, retailers have the option of automating their purchase orders based on several formula types:

 - Daily Run Rate formula: A unique algorithm factoring in average quantity sold per day, inventory already on order, current stock transfers (inventory in transit from other stores) and supplier lead time to automatically calculate the optimum quantity to reorder.

 - Previous Sales Periods: Reorders the same quantity as sold in a previous sales period — great for seasonal products or indenting inventory management.